Dean Trust Wigan Special Educational Needs Information Report

 - If a member of school staff needs to discuss an issue with you, it will be done privately and strategies to support your child will be offered.

 The overall wellbeing and general health of all students is paramount at Dean Trust Wigan.
-The Academy employs five pastoral managers who support pupils in a variety of ways in order to enable them to overcome obstacles to their learning.
+The school employs five pastoral managers who support pupils in a variety of ways in order to enable them to overcome obstacles to their learning.
 There is also Nurture support for students, where they can access Relax to Learn workshops, and programmes to boost their self-esteem or overcome anger management issues.
 Nurture can also be accessed during unstructured times such as break or lunchtime for vulnerable students who do not wish to access the school canteens.

-The Academy also serves pupils who experience a broad and sometimes complex range of medical needs.
+The school also serves pupils who experience a broad and sometimes complex range of medical needs.
 Staff are regularly trained in addressing medical needs whilst key staff are supported by the school nurse and allied health professionals from the Wigan Community Trust.
 Where appropriate, individual care plans are designed by a multi-disciplinary team working alongside parents and carers in order to ensure each pupil’s needs are fully met.
 There is a policy in place for the medical treatment of students and all medication is kept in pupil services and a log of administration is completed.

 All Teaching assistants are first aid trained as well as 17 other staff.
 Staff have training around specific medical conditions such as diabetes, anaphylaxis, visual and hearing impairment and adolescent mental health.
 Training is reviewed and updated to include new staff and to suit a specific requirement.
 A defibrillator is also located in the school reception for use in an emergency and key staff have had training on how to use this.
-For more specific needs, the Inclusion Manager and pastoral staff work closely with the physiotherapy team, the occupational health team, the community paediatrician and Child and Adolescent mental health workers.
+For more specific needs, the Inclusion Co-ordinator and pastoral staff work closely with the physiotherapy team, the occupational health team, the community paediatrician and Child and Adolescent mental health workers.
 The school nurse works closely with the school and attends a drop in session for students during lunchtime once a week.
 This is a confidential service for students to access.

 There is a behaviour policy in place and a clear focus on rewarding good behaviour.
 Good behaviour and hard work is recognised during form time, lesson by lesson and also during assemblies.
-The Academy has two reward trips a year as well as an experiential learning trip at Easter.
-This is an opportunity for all students within the Academy to experience something new or unfamiliar with an emphasis on developing their motivations and aspirations.
+The school has two reward trips a year as well as an experiential learning trip at Easter.
+This is an opportunity for all students within the school to experience something new or unfamiliar with an emphasis on developing their motivations and aspirations.